FullStackAppCo/laravel-argonaut/README.md

-> This package is currently in development
-> # Laravel Argonaut
+# Laravel Argonaut

-Store simple, arbitrary, hierarchical values in one or more JSON Files persisted to the filesystem.
+Store values in one or more JSON files using Laravel's convenient dot syntax and persist to the filesystem.
-Retrieve and store values using Laravel's convenient dot syntax.
 Cached for performance.

 ## Installation
 ```